osrf/ros2multirobotbook/src/ros2_cli.md

 Let's begin digging into services.
 There seem to be quite a few services listed.
 Let's take a look at the `/spawn` service, which will create more turtles.
 ROS services and actions use messages similar to those used in topics to communicate and in fact actions and services are built on top of messages. .
-We can use the `service type` subcommand to determine the message type used by a particular service.
+We can use the `service type` sub command to determine the message type used by a particular service.
 We can find specifics of the message by using the `interface show` command.
 Let's see this in practice with the `spawn` service.